mandy8055/manuj8055.github.io/pages/whoami.md

 # **About Me**

 Hi I am **{{ site.author.name }}** :cowboy_hat_face:,<br>
 I work under the acronym "mandy8055" across the virtual world.
 A student with insatiable desire to learn, jack of all trades but master of none, true patriot, motivator in the morning, fitness freak in the evening and programmer-cum-developer in night.
-I like to learn languages also therefore I learnt Italian.
-You can catch me on github, stack overflow and Hackerearth with stellar reputations(Of course if you like).
-I always like to help  people who are in need and therefore feel free to share your thoughts and opinions about virtual world.
-One liner from me to describe myself:

-<blockquote>Well, An unwanted object first discovered in India in 1996 and now trying to discover itself.</blockquote>
+I enjoy working on new technology and challenging problem statements.
+I love helping people solve their problem on github and stackoverflow.

 <!-- <div class="row">